 Direct rotary or "rotary mud" drilling is the drilling methodology best suited to most downhole accelerometer installation projects.
 One major advantage of this method is the support that the borehole wall receives from the drilling fluid that always fills the borehole.
 This method can be performed in both hard and soft formations, and can be done using fairly compact equipment.
 The drilling is performed by rotating a bit on the end of a heavy pipe or "drill string", which is driven down by its own weight, or by additional downward forces applied by hydraulic cylinders or chain pull-downs on the drill rig.
 The bit is lubricated, and drill cuttings are removed by drilling fluid or "mud" that is pumped down to the bit through the drill string.
 The fluid then returns to the surface through the annulus formed by the outer surface of the drill string and the borehole wall.
 This is possible because the borehole diameter is generally several inches larger in diameter than the drill string.
-As the fluid moves to the surface it carries with it the particulate debris produced by the cutting action of the bit.
-At the surface the fluid is directed into a holding area, either a box or dug pit, to let the cuttings settle out before the fluid is pumped down the drill string again.
+As the fluid moves to the surface the fluid is directed into a holding area, either a box or dug pit, to let the cuttings settle out before the fluid is pumped down the drill string again.